-With the myriad of volunteer opportunities that exist, research the one that is in-line with your purpose, objectives, skills, and will have the appropriate time commitment allotment.
-So you can respond to the opportunity as a professional contributor.
-So where to from here?
+With the myriad of volunteer opportunities that exist, select the one that is in-line with your purpose, objectives, skills, and will have the appropriate time commitment allotment.
+Evaluate the right fit will allow you to respond to the opportunity as a professional contributor.
+Where to from here?

 Part of the Please don’t Volunteer – 9 part series